 Acquisition Phase Ecommerce Metrics

-Traffic by channel
+Traffic by Channel

-Cost per acquisition (CPA) by channel
+Cost Per Acquisition (CPA) by Channel

-spent on certain channel to acquire new customers / New customers acquired through channel
+Cost per acquisition by channel = Total spent on certain channel to acquire new customers / New customers acquired through channel

-open marketing emails / Number of marketing emails sent x 100
+Email open rate = Number of people who open marketing emails / Number of marketing emails sent x 100

-Unsubscribe rate
+Unsubscribe Rate

 Unsubscribe rate = Unsubscribe requests / Total number of emails sent to list